Eggless Veggies Frittata With Chickpea Flour, flavoured with herbs is a healthy and easy to make recipe that is gluten-free too.

-This eggless Frittata is made without using any baking powder, baking soda, yeast or even curd.
+This healthy Frittata recipe is made without using any baking powder, baking soda, yeast or even curd.
 Then what does it have?

-Though made with chickpea flour only but This Chickpea Flour Frittata is way different from Besan dhokla in taste as well as texture.
+Though made with chickpea flour only but is very different from Besan dhokla in taste as well as texture.

 Frittata is just loved at my place.
 Though perfect to have in the breakfast but at my place, it is mostly had at dinner time.
 The fact that you can pick a piece just like that of pizza, makes it more appealing.
 Also, I make it in the Italian style by adding lots of oregano, basil, parsley, chilli flakes which makes it more appetising.